-The limit switch is a safety device designed to close the gas valve should the furnace become overheated.
-Since proper operation of this switch is important to the safety of the unit, it must be checked out on initial start up by the installer.
+The Limit Switch is a safety device designed to close the Gas Valve should the Furnace become overheated.
+Since proper operation of this switch is important to the safe operation of the unit, it must be checked out on initial start up by the installer.

-To check for proper operation of the limit switches, set the thermostat to a temperature higher than the indicated temperature to bring on the gas valve.
-Restrict the airflow by blocking the return air or by disconnecting the blower.
-When the furnace reaches the maximum outlet temperature as shown on the rating plate, the burners must shut off.
-If they do not shut off after a reasonable time and overheating is evident, a faulty limit switch is probable and the limit switch must be replaced.
-After checking the operation of the limit control, be sure to remove the paper or cardboard from the return air inlet, or reconnect the blower.
+To check for proper operation of the Limit Switches, set the Comfort Control to a temperature higher than the indicated room temperature to start the furnace.
+Restrict the airflow by blocking the return air (disconnecting the Indoor Blower may trip the Inducer Limit).
+When the Furnace reaches the maximum outlet temperature as shown on the rating plate, the burners must shut off.
+If they do not shut off after a reasonable time and overheating is evident, a faulty Limit Switch is probable and the Limit Switch must be replaced.
+After checking the operation of the Limit Control, be sure to remove the restriction from the return air inlet.